 Assurance provider: Person or organisation accredited by the Independent Appointment Panel performing the conformance assessment.

-ASTM International: It is an international standards organisation that develops and publishes voluntary consensus technical standards for a wide range of materials, products, systems, and services.
+ASTM International: American Society for Testing and Materials is an international standards organisation that develops and publishes voluntary consensus technical standards for a wide range of materials, products, systems, and services.